 The PTM-48A has a special algorithm for preventing ingress of water in the gas analysis system.
-Every time when the wetness sensor, which is connected to the RTH-48 Meter, detects water drops on its surface (due to rain, sprinkling, etc.) the pump stops and waits until the surface water disappears.
-Thus, the gas measurements are discontinued in wet conditions while the data logging of all electronic sensors are still continuing.
+Every time when the wetness sensor, which is connected to the RTH-48 Meter, detects water on its surface (due to rain, sprinkling, etc.) the pump stops and wait until the surface water disappears.
+Thus, the gas measurements are discontinued in wet conditions but the data logging of all electronic sensors still continues.